ncatlin/lockwatcher/README.md

 * Run the installer
 * Configure it

+You will need to restart the computer before mouse/keyboard triggers work.

 If you have Crucial Ballistix modules you may want to install and run their MOD utility and start temperature logging

 Why?